leoc39129/fantasy_football_analytics/readme.md

 6. Start the backend development server (make sure you're in the ffa_flask_app dir, python3 run.py)
 7. Make sure npm is up to date, navigate to the frontend folder and install npm
 8. Run "npm run serve" to start the development frontend server

+Wiping the dev database
+1. DELETE FROM table_name;
+    Be careful using this, as you can't have any foreign key dependencies